 Barahona told police that in dousing himself with gasoline, he inadvertently got some on the boy, Olsen said Wednesday.

 But his story doesn't add up, because there was no gasoline on the boy, she said.
-Instead, he was covered with another chemical whose composition was not immediately determined.
+Instead, he was covered with another chemical whose composition had yet to be determined.
+"That's why we're still treating this as a hazmat (hazardous materials case)," Olsen said.

 At a hearing Wednesday in Miami attended by Barahona's wife, Carmen, a judge ordered that the remaining two children in the home be placed in foster care.